FlowNIB: An Information Bottleneck Analysis of Bidirectional vs. Unidirectional Language Models: Conclusion

 \section{Conclusion}

-This work investigates why bidirectional models outperform unidirectional ones in natural language understanding tasks and context modeling, from both a theoretical perspective and empirical evidence.
-To explain this, we introduce \textbf{FlowNIB}, a dynamic framework based on the Information Bottleneck principle.
-FlowNIB tracks mutual information across layers and training time.
-Our results show that bidirectional models retain more input and predictive information, leading to more effective representations and stronger performance.
-FlowNIB provides a principled explanation for this advantage and opens new directions for analyzing and improving deep language models.
+This work investigates why bidirectional models outperform unidirectional ones in natural language understanding and context modeling, combining theory with empirical evidence.
+We introduce \textbf{FlowNIB}, a dynamic, IB\mbox{-}based framework that tracks layer\mbox{-}wise mutual information over training.
+Our results show that bidirectional models retain more input information and more predictive information, yielding stronger representations and better downstream performance.
+FlowNIB offers a principled explanation for this advantage and suggests new directions for analyzing and improving deep language models.